The Edmonton Oilers have drafted a number of exceptional hockey players since the franchise entered the National Hockey League in 1979.

 Round Three, 48th Overall: Shawn Babcock

-An enforcer with offensive edge, Shawn Babcock was never able to crack an NHL roster.
+An enforcer with an offensive edge, Shawn Babcock was never able to crack an NHL roster.
+As a third-rounder, he was arguably the biggest bust of either of these drafts.

 Round Four, 69th Overall: Jari Kurri